 Justice and Service opportunities provide students the chance to open their eyes and hearts to the poor, the marginalized and suffering in our world.
+Campus ministry offers students opportunities to serve and form relationships with the underprivileged in Mobile, throughout the U.S., and internationally.
 Reflection on the experience is a major component of every activity.
 It is how students learn to be agents of change in our world through acting as a community.

 Ignatian Family Teach-In for Justice

-An opportunity for students, faculty and staff to join in solidarity with other Jesuit colleges, universities and high schools in Washington, D.C.
-Speakers, ranging from college students to those engaged fulltime in the work of service and peace, reflect on a wide range of issues and on the Jesuit commitment to justice.
+An opportunity for students, faculty and staff to join in solidarity with other Jesuit colleges, universities and high schools in Washington, D.C. on November 2-4, 2018 to hear speakers, network with others and to pray, act and reflect on the Jesuit commitment to social justice.